Kate Mitchell (EastEnders)

-Kate Mitchell (also Morton) is a fictional character from the BBC soap opera EastEnders, played by Jill Halfpenny.
+Kate Mitchell (also Tyler and Morton) is a fictional character from the BBC soap opera EastEnders, played by Jill Halfpenny.
 She first appeared on 24 December 2002 and made her last on 7 January 2005.

 Creation and development

 It was announced on 6 October 2004 that Halfpenny had been axed by a new executive producer, Kathleen Hutchison.
 Halfpenny was said to be "devastated" by this news.
 A BBC spokeswoman told The Mirror that "Jill's contract has come to an end, but that is no reflection on her as an actress.
 The producers just felt there was nowhere left for the character to go.
 She won't be killed off, and the door will be left open for her to return."

 Storylines

 Kate Morton is an undercover policewoman who begins a relationship with Phil Mitchell (Steve McFadden).
 Initially meeting Phil in hospital while visiting his godson, Jamie (Jack Ryder), Kate adopts the fake identity of the nail technician Kate Tyler.
 Kate assists her boss, Jill Marsden (Sophie Stanton), and DI Dominic Price (Paul Brennen), orchestrate a strategic honey trap, hoping Phil will confess to murdering his ex-girlfriend Lisa Fowler (Lucy Benjamin).
 However, Kate unintentionally sabotages her own efforts by falling in love with Phil, prompting Marsden to fire her.
 Phil soon learns about Kate's police identity and ends their relationship, threatening to kill her if they ever meet again.

 Soon afterwards, Kate receives a directive to probe into the Imperial Room nightclub, owned by the square's reigning crime kingpin, Jack Dalton (Hywel Bennett).
 Going undercover as Dalton's secretary, Kate's true police identity is exposed, leading Dalton to plot her demise.
 He dispatches his employee, George Peters (Andy Beckwith), to carry out a sinister plan involving the heinous acts of rape and murder at Kate's residence.
 Ironically, Phil has been monitoring Dalton's criminal reign, studying its impact on the neighbors around the square.
 When Phil learns about Kate working for Dalton and his plans to have her killed, he comes to her rescue just as Peters breaks into her house.
 Phil knocks out Peters and, after persuading Kate not to get the police involved, orders her to go to the square's café on her own and wait for him to return after taking care of Dalton and Peters.
 When he does return that night, Phil forgives Kate, and they continue their relationship.
 Dalton is later killed by Phil's love rival, Dennis Rickman (Nigel Harman), with whom Kate had a fling in the past.
 Rickman's representative, Andy Hunter (Michael Higgs), takes control of Dalton's criminal organization, The Firm.